-The person receiving the payments (covenantee) should send his or her claim for tax relief Revenue, again quoting his or her PPS number.
+The person receiving the payments (covenantee) should send their claim for tax relief Revenue, again quoting their PPS number.
 For a first claim for tax relief, include a copy of the deed of covenant, Form 54 claims and a Form 185 that has been completed by the person making the payment.
 For subsequent years, you forward Form R185 and the Form 54 claims.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.